abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter11.md

 pretty much no control over.
 So when one looks at it quite clearly, one realizes, “Well, I really have very little control.”
 It’s a very practical teaching to allow us to approach this.
-It’s quite natural in the human condition to be dismayed at the loss of, the threat to self and ego.
+It’s quite natural in the human condition to be dismayed at the loss of, the threat to, self and ego.

 There’s a wonderful quote by Ajahn Mahā Boowa, speaking about Ajahn Mun.